psevestre/openid-fapi/Financial_API_WD_001.md

 ### 7.1 TLS Considerations

-Since potentially sensitive and confidential information is being exchanged, all interactions shall be encrypted with TLS (HTTPS) in accordance with the recommendations in [RFC7525].
-TLS version 1.2 or later shall be used for all communications.
+As confidential information is being exchanged, all interactions shall be encrypted with TLS (HTTPS).

+The recommendations for Secure Use of Transport Layer Security in BCP195 shall be followed, with the following additional requirements:

+1. TLS version 1.2 or later shall be used for all communications.
+1. A TLS server certificate check shall be performed, as per [RFC6125].

 ### 7.2 Message Source Authentication Failure